E-Mail Tony@lathes.co.uk

 12 spindle speeds were provided, from 40 to 1800 r.p.m, obtained by the use of a very heavy, all-cast-iron countershaft bolted to the back of the bed.
 The 1425 r.p.m.
 0.5 h.p. motor carried a double-diameter pulley and there were three direct-drive speeds to the headstock and a 6:1 ratio, full-width backgear.

-Looking very like the unit fitted the to Granville senior, the carriage unit has 8.5-inch long saddle wings, a full-length, T-slotted cross slide with 6 inches of travel and a 180° swivel top slide with a degree scale graduated in intervals of 1°.
+Looking very like the unit fitted to the Granville senior, the carriage assembly had 8.5-inch long saddle wings, a full-length, T-slotted cross slide with 6 inches of travel (rather than the 5" of the Myford ML7) and a 180° swivel top slide with a degree scale graduated at intervals of 1°.
 The micrometer dials zeroed and were marked in intervals of 0.001".

-A full range of the usual accessories was available including a set of draw-tube Crawford C3 collets from 1/16th to 1/2" with a nose-piece adaptor and spindle thread cover; Burnerd 3 and 4-jaw chucks; plain and swivelling milling slides and machine vice; fixed and travelling steadies and a cabinet stand.
+A full range of the accessories was offered including a set of draw-tube Crawford C3 collets from 1/16th to 1/2" with a nose-piece adaptor and spindle thread cover; Burnerd 3 and 4-jaw chucks; plain and swivelling milling slides together with a proper machine vice; fixed and travelling steadies and a cabinet stand.

-The Olympic weighed, complete with motor and countershaft, from 230 to 250 lbs.
+Complete with motor and countershaft, the Olympic weighed from 230 to 250 lbs.